Eastern Tasmanian languages: Languages

 Two of the lists reported to be from Oyster Bay contain substantial Northeastern admixture (see Northeastern Tasmanian languages), which Bowern believes to be responsible for several classifications linking the languages of the east coast.
 However, once that admixture is accounted for, the apparent links disappear.

+Phonology

+The phonology is uncertain, due to the poor nature of the transcriptions.
+Wilhelm Schmidt reconstructed the following for East-central and South-east Tasmanian, with additional work by Crowley and Dixon.